amazingrv/react-starter/README.md

 - browserlist support with postcss for autoprefixer
 - babel-preset-env, Core-JS 3 Polyfills and other most used babel plugins
 - webpack loaders for eslint, font and images etc.
-- support for css 3 and css modules for scoped css
+- support for css 3
-- friendly erros with formatted webpack output via webpack plugins
 - lodash, momentjs and respective loaders for tree-shaking support
 - all optimizations applied to production build for minimum size with max performance.